tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/ifoutput.png)

 Now we need to publish the API so Watson Assistant can call it via it's webhook feature.
-Click the Don button and them select Manage (next to Define) from the top bar.
+Click the Don button and then select Manage (next to Define) from the top bar.
-As it says "To get started, scroll down to 'Sharing Outside of Cloud Foundry organization' and click on 'Create API key'.
+As it says, "To get started, scroll down to 'Sharing Outside of Cloud Foundry organization' and click on 'Create API key'.
 Follow the 'API Portal Link' link to explore the API in the portal and invoke it by clicking on 'Try it'".
 Give the API key any name you want.

 ![Image of Architecture](/images/sharingoutside.png)

-You'll end up with an API key and url to the API definition as shown below.
+You'll end up with an API key and URL to the API definition as shown below.

 ![Image of Architecture](/images/sharingoutsidekey.png)

 Copy the link and paste to a new browser window.
-You'll see something similar the the page below.
+You'll see something similar the page below.

 ![Image of Architecture](/images/apiendpoint.png)

-The endpoint url is what you'll need to paste into the Watson Assistant webhook setting (along iwth the API Key you created above).
+The endpoint URL is what you'll need to paste into the Watson Assistant webhook setting (along with the API Key you created above).

 Now we just need to start the flow in IBM App Connect so it is callable.
-At the top of the page you'll see three dot, click those ans select Start API.
+At the top of the page you'll see three dots, click those and select Start API.
 If all goes well the circle should turn green and we are now done in IBM App Connect and our API is running.
 Note: to edit the flow later you'll need to stop the flow first.

 Back in Watson Assistant
 Go to your skill and select Options/Webhooks.
-Paste the API endpoint url into the webhook url field.
+Paste the API endpoint URL into the webhook URL field.
 Add three headers and complete them as shown below (the API Key from above goes in the X-IBM-Client-Id header setting.

 ![Image of Architecture](/images/webookapisettings.png)